saurav-sudhir/temp_practice/README.md

   We can notice that the above JSON has a new data point called **'Middle Name'**.
 The transform job converts the JSON to <pandas.DataFrame> and passes it as a parameter to the plug-in -
     ![Image](assets/3.PNG)

-  Based on the content, the dataframe assigns **'object'** as the columns datatype.
-Using this info, the plug-in then identifies the corresponding DB appropriate datatype (like VARCHAR(65535) for POSTGRES), runs an alter statement - modifying the target table to add the new column.
+  Based on the content, the dataframe assigns **'object'** as the datatype for **'Middle Name'** .
+Using this info, the plug-in then identifies the corresponding DB appropriate datatype (like VARCHAR(*char_length*) for MySQL), runs an alter statement - modifying the target table to add the new column.
     ![Image](assets/6.PNG)
     ![Image](assets/4.PNG)

-  Finally, the Plug-in returns the dataframe after re-ordering columns in their correct order.
-And then the load job appends this data to the target table.
+  The Plug-in then returns the dataframe after re-ordering columns in their correct order.
+Finally, the load job appends this data to the target table.
     ![Image](assets/7.PNG)
     ![Image](assets/5.PNG)

-  *:warning: Note - please DO NOT FORGET to update target table metadata*
+  *Note - The DMM plugin also updates the metadata before returning the dataframe*
     ![Image](assets/8.PNG)